 How to buy the right kayak paddle

 If you're looking for a good starter paddle we would suggest the TNP Asymmetric Paddle which is very strong and great value at £44.99.
 The Palm Drift Livery is another good option that is particularly popular with customers looking for a nice light weight paddle that works well with sit-on-top kayaks.

 For an all-round whitewater paddle that is strong and not too heavy the TNP Rapa is a great choice, coming with either a glass shaft, £88.99, or duralumin shaft, £67.99.
 For the money a wise choice!
 Moving up in price Werner are hard to beat for build quality, strength and price.
-Check out the straight glass Werner Sherpa or Powerhouse for a great quality paddle £188.99.
+Check out the straight glass Werner Sherpa or Powerhouse for a great all roound whitewater paddle £188.99.
 For a real top end paddle look no further than the Lettmann Ergonom Extreme £485.00.
 This is the paddle of choice for most of the staff in the shop and many world champions!
-The strongest paddle you can buy, no flutter, a proper power crank shaft for extra power and control!
+The strongest paddle you can buy: no flutter and a proper power crank shaft for extra power and control!
 Beautifully made.
 You cannot go wrong with this one.

 What am I going to be using it for?

 For kayaking you need a double-bladed paddle which is what this article is about.
 For canoeing (i.e Open boats) you need a single bladed paddle.